yangsec888/cyber_quiz/Readme.md

 # Online Quiz

-Online Quiz is a ruby on rails web application originally developed for cyber security awareness training, and may also be used for other examination.
+OWASP Quiz is a ruby on rails web application originally developed for cyber security awareness training, and may also be used for other examination.

   - Easy Deploy
   - Customization